 Kevin Carlson, Loudoun Valley senior

 Kevin Carlson‘s big race came on the biggest stage — he finished 76th at Nike Cross Nationals in his second competition in Portland.
+He will run for the University of Virginia next year.

 Piper Dean, Yorktown junior